adelhpour/SBNE/docs/quickstart.rst

     Modified network of the SBML model (the *fill color* of the graphical item representing the *S1* species has turned into "red").

 To write the modified features to the existing SBML model file and save it, we click on "File" in the menu bar, and then click on the "Save" action.
 Using the popped-up file dialog, we can choose a name and directory for the SBML (.xml) file and save it.
-The GUI also allows us to export a *.jpg* image of the rendered network by clicking on the "Export as JPEG" action under the "File" menu bar.
+The GUI also allows us to export the drawing of the rendered network in PDF format by clicking on the "Export as PDF" action under the "File" menu bar.

 .. figure:: images/7.png
     :width: 400
     :alt: Alternative text
     :align: center

-    Saving the modified SBML model and exporting an image of its rendered network.
+    Saving the modified SBML model and exporting a drawing of its rendered network as a PDF file.